google/zetasql/docs/format-elements.md

       <td>ASCII</td>
       <td>
         Converts a sequence of bytes that are ASCII values to a string.
-If the input contains bytes that are not a valid ASCII encoding, an error is returned.
+If the input contains bytes that aren't a valid ASCII encoding, an error is returned.
       </td>
       <td>